fieu/TR-Easy/README.md

 4. Run: `./TR-Easy.sh`

-5. Run the command it tells you to run.
+5. Run the `source` command it tells you to run.

 6. Run: `tsm-daemon`